sigh/reed-solomon/index.md

   > [polynomial interpolation](https://en.wikipedia.org/wiki/Polynomial_interpolation)
   > can be used to recover the message.
   > Handling unknown error locations is harder, and the original paper offers
-  > the very inefficient method by choosing the most popular out of all
+  > the very inefficient method of choosing the most popular out of all
   > $$ n \choose k $$ decodings (more efficient algorithms have since been
   > developed).
   >
   > Instead, here we implement the more common
   > [BCH](https://en.wikipedia.org/wiki/BCH_code) variant, which constructs the
-  > codeword directly with the polynomial coefficients.
+  > codeword directly from the polynomial coefficients.
 Redundancy is
   > introduced by constructing the codeword such that $$ t $$ roots of the
   > polynomial are fixed.
 Decoding is conceptually trickier, but can
   > be implemented efficiently as described below.

 </div>

-## Configuration
+## Codec Configuration

 <div id="configuration" markdown=1>